Medically reviewed by Mary Lucas, RN

 Research on the relationship between emotional trauma and triggering events is still ongoing, and the medical community is still working on understanding what causes one person to develop trauma after traumatic events while someone else isn’t affected.

 Typically, trauma responses are immediate and quite intense, lasting several weeks or months.
-Anxiety, anger, sadness, insomnia, and trouble focusing are some of the most frequently reported symptoms.
+Anxiety, anxiety shaking, anger, sadness, insomnia, and trouble focusing are some of the most frequently reported symptoms.

 Triggers are typically established as your brain makes associations between your trauma and certain thoughts, feelings, sights, sounds and really anything else.